Bira/octopus-carnival/_drafts/lphr-scene-11.md

 but they did recruit Vendalfek, so that's 1 point to each PC.
 They do get another point for winning the fight, though.
 Their notoriety also increases by (1d4 -> 2).

+## [Both] Analysis

+Dottari are really annoying to fight, because while their offensive skill is relatively modest, their defenses are high enough to succeed a lot of the time.
+And I think I might have forgotten the -4 to defenses for stunned characters several times in this fight, to boot, so it got turned into a bit of a slog at the end.